sammanthp007/Linux-Kernel-Development/1. Introduction to the Linux Kernel/README.md

 > Unix systems thus exhibit clean layering, with a strong separation between policy
 > and mechanism.

-## Linux vs Unix
-> Linux is a Unix-like system, but it is not Unix.That is, although Linux
-> borrows many ideas from Unix and implements the Unix API (as defined by POSIX
-> and the Single Unix Specification), it is not a direct descendant of the Unix
-> source code like other Unix systems.
-Where desired, it has deviated from the
-> path taken by other implementations, but it has not forsaken the general
-> design goals of Unix or broken standardized application interfaces.

 ## Application <-> Kernel <-> Hardware
 > **Applications running on the system communicate with the kernel via system calls:**
 >  * When an application executes a system call, we say that the *kernel is